 GENE: Caring for Veterans

-Improve your background education on the military culture, health conditions, and considerations resulting from deployment including mental health problems, socioeconomic determinants, and available veteran resources.
-Course expires February 11, 2028.
+GENE Caring for Veterans helps you improve your background education on the military culture, health conditions, and considerations resulting from deployment including mental health problems, socioeconomic determinants, and available veteran resources.
+Course expires Feb.
+11, 2028.

 Description: